DSC-Capstone/dsc-capstone.github.io/mentors.md

 1. Go to the [Class Lists](https://act.ucsd.edu/FacultyClasslist/facultyclasslist.htm) page, and sign in with your Business Systems login.
 (If you're not a UCSD faculty member, you won't have access to this.)

-2. Under "Term", make sure Fall 2022 is clicked.
-Scroll down to "Instructor" and write "Rampure", and click "Search".
+2. Select Fall 2022 for "Term," enter "Rampure" for "Instructor," and click "Search."

 3. Select your section, and then either "View" or "Download".
 (If you don't remember your section code, visit [this sheet](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872).)